 Part of the delighful experience of this production is watching it staged in the completely revamped Old Vic auditorium.
 The traditional proscenium arch theatre has been stunningly transformed into a theatre-in-the-round where the audience is seated on all four sides of a circular stage.
 This configuration, like Ayckbourn's own Stephen Joseph Theatre in Scarborough, works particularly well.
 Seeing fellow audience members on your right, left and front at all times gives you the sense of participating in a joint intimate activity where everyone can witness the action from a slightly different angle.
 As Ayckbourn himself declares, this creates a fluency and a truly actor-controlled medium where almost every bit of stage space can be utilised.

 An Ayckbourn revival can be tricky and I remember having apprehensions about this production after watching Alan Strachan's revival of Absurd Person Singular at the Garrick last Christmas.
 While the first half of that play was strong in bringing out the laughs, it took on an overly grim tone in its final act.
 The comedy seemed at times to be entirely eclipsed by a darkness that felt both gratuitous and painful to watch.
 How then does this trilogy stand up, some 34 years after first being performed in the West End with an acclaimed cast that included Michael Gambon, Felicity Kendal and Penelope Keith?
-Remarkably well.
 In the assured hands of Warchus, it works like magic from almost the very first line.
 The dinner table scene in Table Manners and spectacularly unsuccessful attempt to play a board game in Living Together provide some of the trilogy's best comic moments.

 The basic storyline revolves around the frumpy Annie (Jessica Hynes) who has spent years at home caring for her invalid mother and who has decided to go off for a weekend with her brother-in-law, Norman.
 Her brother Reg and his wife Sarah are down for the weekend to manage things and lurking around the house is her good-natured but supremely inarticulate neighbour Tom, who never quite seems to be able to make his feelings known to Annie.
 Sarah learns of the illicit weekend plans and promptly dissuades Annie from going, setting in motion a torrent of emotional mayhem when all the characters (including Annie and Reg's sister and Norman's wife, Ruth) find themselves under the same roof throughout the weekend.

 Norman, a self-declared "gigolo in a haystack" who is trapped in the body of a boring assistant librarian, is played by a bearded, quirkily-dressed Stephen Mangan with a frenetic energy.
 Traditionally the most funny of the characters, we see him drowning his sorrows in home-made dandelion wine when Annie decides to call off their rendezvous, dressing for dinner in an outrageously baggy suit and indulging in a lengthy monologue over breakfast when no one seems to want to talk to him.
-We begin to understand why Norman had asked Annie out after the seeing his rather self-absorbed wife Ruth (Amelia Bullmore), a squinting, aloof career woman who views her marriage as nothing but a contract.
+We begin to understand why Norman had asked Annie out after seeing his rather self-absorbed wife Ruth (Amelia Bullmore), a squinting, aloof career woman who views her marriage as nothing but a contract.
 Watching all three plays proves especially amusing as we see Norman make his moves on all three women in quick succession and sometimes simultaneously, though the only one he actually gets any luck with is his wife.

-Brought into the midst of the domestic fracas is the good-natured Reg (Paul Ritter) who seems happiest when fiddling with his board games and his fusspot wife Sarah (Amanda Root) who is all cold efficiency, at everything but her marriage.
+Brought into the midst of the domestic fracas is the good-natured Reg (Paul Ritter) who is happiest when fiddling with his board games and his fusspot wife Sarah (Amanda Root) who is all cold efficiency, at everything but her marriage.
 When asked how things are with her husband, all she can manage, after a long pause, is a resigned "I've tried".
 Ritter and Root turn in stellar performances that hint at a deep unhappiness underneath what appears to be a durable marriage that has weathered two children.
 With his slightly camp delivery and amazing physical comedy, Ritter proves one of the most entertaining performers of the cast; his hilarious impersonation of a bishop walking sideways to prove the point that chess is not a realistic game absolutely brings the house down.

 The Crystalwords score: 9/10